FAQs

 What would the wind farm look like and what about the impact on the Sperrins AONB?

-We undertake extensive research before selecting sites and many upland areas are located in areas of outstanding natural beauty and the onus is on us as the developer to demonstrate that this project will not have a significant impact on the integrity of the Sperrins AONB.
+RES undertake extensive research before selecting sites and many upland areas are located in areas of outstanding natural beauty and the onus is on RES as the developer to demonstrate that this project will not have a significant impact on the integrity of the Sperrins AONB.

 How will you ensure the wind farm doesn’t impact the wildlife in the area?

-Protecting and minimising any potential direct or indirect impacts on local wildlife and their habitats is of utmost importance and we take this responsibility seriously.
-Any potential impact on habitats and particular fauna is assessed in detail through the Ecological Impact Assessment which will accompany the planning application.
+Protecting and minimising any potential direct or indirect impacts on local wildlife and their habitats is of utmost importance and RES take this responsibility seriously.

 What about the impact on blanket bog and peat?